quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-autoFocus | bool | Pass-through autoFocus attribute for text inputs helpText | string | Additional help text for this field.
+autoFocus | bool | Pass-through autoFocus attribute for text inputs formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
 Is rendered for non-erroneous fields in place of the error. inputClass | string | Additional HTML classes for the input element. label | string | Label for the field.